devnq/governance/code-of-conduct.md

   and ideals
 * Be empathetic and understanding of the experiences of others
 * Ensure criticism is constructive and relevant
-* Ensure all content and physically or digitally-shared material is suitable for people aged 12 and above
+* Ensure all content and physically- or digitally-shared material is suitable for people aged 12 and above
 * Members should use language which is appropriate for an all-ages audience as far as possible